$LevyIO

 Standard Deduction vs. Itemized Deductions

-Common itemized deductions include mortgage interest, state and local taxes (SALT, capped at $10,000), charitable contributions, and medical expenses exceeding 7.5% of adjusted gross income.
+Common itemized deductions include mortgage interest, state and local taxes (SALT, subject to the 2026 limit and phaseout rules), charitable contributions, and medical expenses exceeding 7.5% of adjusted gross income.
 If your itemized deductions total more than the standard deduction, itemizing saves you more money.
 Homeowners in high-tax states often benefit from itemizing, especially if they have significant property tax and state income tax payments.

 Understanding FICA Taxes